vikrammodh0122/cloudbucket/README.md

 ## About project

-LurbDisk is a website which provides free cloud storage.
+Cloud Bucket is a website which provides free cloud storage.

 It is a Reactjs based project.<br />
 The databases, hosting and the authentication services are taken from firebase.